-a) Because alcohol has a negative effect on co-ordination, perception and judgment
+a)Because alcohol has a negative effect on your co-ordination, perception and judgment

-When someone drinks, alcohol passes through the stomach and into the small intestine, where it is absorbed into the blood-stream.
-From there it affects the nervous system.
-Alcohol affects signals in the brain, slowing down sensory perception, judgement and co-ordination.
-Therefore, alcohol affects what the drinker sees, how they think and feel and how they move and react - what is known as 'thinking distance'.
+The alcohol you drink passes through the stomach and into the small intestine, where it is absorbed into the blood-stream.
+From there it affects your nervous system.
+Alcohol affects signals in the brain, slowing down sensory perception, judgement and coordination.
+Therefore alcohol affects what you see, how you think and feel and how you move and react - what is known as your 'thinking distance'.

-How much effect alcohol has on the body depends on the blood alcohol concentration (BAC) - i.e. the volume of alcohol in a drinker's blood.
+How much effect alcohol has on the body depends on the blood alcohol concentration (BAC) - i.e. the volume of alcohol in your blood.
 This is why governments set legal BAC levels, in England and Wales at 80mg and in Scotland and most of Europe 50mg.

-Before going out, always plan how to get home - or decide who will be the non drinking driver.
+Before going out, always plan how you'll get home - or decide who will be the non drinking driver.

-If anyone is ever tempted to drink and drive they face an unlimited fine and losing their licence for a year, or six months in prison.
-Causing death by careless driving while under the influence of drink or drugs has a maximum penalty of life imprisonment.
+If you're ever tempted to drink and drive you face an unlimited fine and losing your licence for a year, or six months in prison..
+If you cause death due to careless driving while under the influence of alcohol, the maximum penalty is life imprisonment.